AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/create.md

 ---
 keywords: Experience Platform;home;popular topics;sources;connectors;source connectors;sources sdk;sdk;SDK
 solution: Experience Platform
-title: Create a new connection specification using the Flow Service API
+title: Create a new connection specification using the Flow Service API (Beta)
 topic-legacy: tutorial
-description: The following document provides steps on how create a connection specification using the Flow Service API and integrate a new source through Sources SDK.
+description: The following document provides steps on how to create a connection specification using the Flow Service API and integrate a new source through Sources SDK.
 ---
-# Create a new connection specification using the [!DNL Flow Service API]
+# Create a new connection specification using the [!DNL Flow Service] API (Beta)

 >[!IMPORTANT]
 >